-Artwork / 2005
+Artwork / Archives / 2005

 The surrealist painter René Magritte once painted over two hundred paintings in a single year, so I challenged myself to do the same in 2005.
 I didn’t break sixty—and that’s counting the works from my two conceptual series of 2005 along with the paintings shown here.
 My hat is off to Magritte!

 Besides testing my mettle as an artist, 2005 was about love for me—and, more specifically, about the beginning of a love that endures.
-That summer, I met the man who is now my partner.
+That summer, I met the person who is now my partner.

 show at the Everett Station Lofts in Portland